sdminonne/kubernetes/docs/proposals/workflow.md

 ## Implementation

 This proposal introduces a new REST resource `Workflow`.
-A `Workflow` is represented as [graph](https://en.wikipedia.org/wiki/Graph_(mathematics)), more specifically as a DAG.
+A `Workflow` is represented as a [graph](https://en.wikipedia.org/wiki/Graph_(mathematics)), more specifically as a DAG.
 Vertices of the graph represent steps of the workflow.
 The workflow steps are represented via a `WorkflowStep` resource.
-The edges of the graph are not represented explicitally but they are stored as a list of predecessors in each `WorkflowStep` (i.e. each node).
+The edges of the graph are not represented explicitly - rather they are stored as a list of predecessors in each `WorkflowStep` (i.e. each node).

 ### Workflow

-A new resource will be introduced in API.
+A new resource will be introduced in the API.
 A `Workflow` is a graph.
-In the simplest case it's a a graph of `Job` but it can also be a graph of other entity (for example cross-cluster object or others `Workflow`).
+In the simplest case it's a graph of `Job`s but it can also be a graph of other entities (for example cross-cluster objects or other `Workflow`s).

 ```go